dorogoy/zipline-mcp/README.md

     - When `fileId` is provided: Adds the specified file to the folder
     - When `name`, `isPublic`, or `allowUploads` are provided: Updates folder properties
   - For INFO: Retrieves detailed information about a specific folder by its ID, including all folder properties
+  - For DELETE: Permanently deletes an existing folder with the specified ID and returns the deleted folder's information
   - Returns comprehensive folder information including all available fields
   - Validates input parameters and provides clear error messages
   - For INFO command, requires a valid folder ID (not folder name)